 - The size of the cluster used for batching (in meters).
-Set to 30 by default.
 If this parameter is set to zero, the engine will try to combine all objects in the scene.
 Set to zero by default.

 In the scene viewer, selection is enabled by default.
 You can turn it off in the

 - The parameter that defines if the object can or can’t be selected.
 It can have